+44 20 8079 7860 team@thekeyholeheartclinic.com

 Mitral Valve Regurgitation

-• Shortness of breath (dyspnea), when lying down or during physical activity
+• Shortness of breath: Trouble breathing, especially when lying flat or during activity.

 Your heart has four valves that keep the blood flowing consistently in the correct direction, and these are the mitral valve, tricuspid valve, aortic valve, and pulmonary valve.
 Each of these valves has flaps, otherwise known as leaflets or cusps, that open and close once during each heartbeat.
 If they don’t open or close properly, the blood flow can be disrupted.